Regional Rail Connections

 What has been committed

-The State Government has committed:
+The State and Federal Government have committed:

 - $115 million for a train stabling and maintenance yard near Waurn Ponds

-- Additional Geelong-Melbourne V/Line train services between 9am-3pm, with the off-peak Geelong service departing every 20 minutes (completed)
+- Additional Geelong-Melbourne V/Line train services between 9am-3pm, with the off-peak Geelong service departing every 20 minutes

 What is required